top of page

 Yes, it is important for your puppy to learn to "speak dog" and have dog friends.
 It's as much fun to watch your puppy romp and chase with his own kind as it is for him.
 BUT ... your puppy also needs to learn to be calm and polite.

 What we all want for our dogs is to remain calm and not lose their minds and jump all over dogs or humans.
-To be able to go on vacation and pass others politely on the sidewalk or walk through a farmer's market with a calm dog.
+To be able to take our dogs with us on vacation and pass others politely on the sidewalk or walk through a farmer's market with a calm dog.

 We live in a day and age of dog parks and day cares.
 People misunderstand the term "socialization."
 They go out in the world looking for every dog and person as a potential social event for their dog.
 Puppies grow into adolescents with high excitability and little impulse control.
 At the park, you hear them calling "it's okay, he's friendly!" as their dog barrels toward you.
 Their dogs do not come when called, they don't follow normal canine social etiquette.
 Their owners are not good neighbors.
 Dog fights and injuries result.
 Even if no one is hurt physically, trust is shattered, and dogs become fearful and reactive toward other dogs as a result.